Reduction of beta-integrable 2-Segre structures: 2-Segre structures

 where the unwritten summands do not contain forms in~$\mathcal{A}^{0,3}_{\mathcal{S}}$.
 If~$n\geq 3$ there is for every choice of indices~$k,l$ an index~$i \neq k$,~$i \neq l$ so that the Bianchi-identity can hold if and only if~$\hat{x}_{kl}=0$ which is equivalent to~$\Xi$ lying in~$\mathcal{A}^{2,0}_{\mathcal{S}}\oplus \mathcal{A}^{1,1}_{\mathcal{S}}$. \end{proof}

-\begin{remark} Recall that~$(2,\!
-2)$-Segre structures correspond to conformal structures of split-signature and thus are always torsion-free.
-It is easy to check that the logical value of the curvature condition~$\Xi \in \mathcal{A}^{2,0}_{\mathcal{S}}\oplus \mathcal{A}^{1,1}_{\mathcal{S}}$ does not depend on the choice of a particular adapted torsion-free connection, but only on~$\mathcal{S}$.
-We leave it to the reader to check that this curvature condition corresponds to self-duality of the associated conformal~$4$-manifold of split-signature.
+\begin{remark} Recall that~$H(2,2)$-structures $\pi : \B \to M$ correspond to oriented conformal structures of split-signature and thus are always torsion-free.
+In fact, the logical value of the curvature condition~$\Xi \in \mathcal{A}^{2,0}_{\mathcal{S}}\oplus \mathcal{A}^{1,1}_{\mathcal{S}}$ does not depend on the choice of a particular adapted torsion-free connection, but only on~$\B$.
+We leave it to the reader to check that this curvature condition corresponds to self-duality\footnote{As in the case of $(4,0)$-signature, a split-signature metric is called self-dual if its Weyl curvature tensor, considered as a bundle-valued 2-form, is its own Hodge-star.} of the associated oriented conformal~$4$-manifold of split-signature.

-In fact, it can be shown\footnote{This will be done in detail and more generality elsewhere.} that for~$n=2$ the almost complex structure~$\AJ$ is integrable if and only if~$\theta$ is torsion-free and the associated split-signature conformal structure is self-dual.
-For~$n\geq 3$ the almost complex structure~$\AJ$ is integrable if and only if~$\theta$ is torsion-free. \end{remark}